openbci-archive/OpenBCI_Python/README.md

 > --> /test6 (Connecting pins to high frequency 2x amp signal)

-The / is used in the interface to execute a pre-configured command.
+The '/' is used in the interface to execute a pre-configured command.
 Writing anything without a preceding '/' will automatically write those characters, one by one, to the board.

 For example, writing

 > -->x3020000X
-will do the following:
+> will do the following:

-‘x’ enters Channel Settings mode.
+`x` enters Channel Settings mode.
 Channel 3 is set up to be powered up, with gain of 2, normal input, removed from BIAS generation, removed from SRB2, removed from SRB1.
-The final ‘X’ latches the settings to the ADS1299 channel settings register.
+The final `X` latches the settings to the ADS1299 channel settings register.

 Pre-configured commands that use the / prefix are: